 - Obtain the employee’s consent in writing.

-In the event that no return-to-work date has been provided by the medical professional after an extended period of time, it may be recommended to arrange a consultation with the Occupational Physician which should be paid for by you.
+If the medical professional either does not provide, or states that it’s not possible to provide an expected return-to-work date, your policy should reserve your right to arrange a consultation with your own Occupational Physician at your expense.
 This will give you an opportunity to gather further information and assess any recommendations such as reduced working hours, lighter duties, or an alternative role.

 Conducting a medical capability hearing

-Once you’ve obtained the employee’s medical records and relevant reports, and the informal approach did not provide any resolution, you may decide to conduct a ‘Medical Capability Hearing’.
+Once you’ve obtained the employee’s medical records and any relevant reports, you may need to conduct a ‘Medical Capability Hearing’.
 This hearing should discuss the following:

 - The employee’s long-term absence.